seek4real/life/README.md

-# hello
+# Life

-This repo is just for record some code|note|idea and ..etc..
+This is my blog that I called it "Life".